- Why do I need to be saved?

 - Receive the sacraments that Jesus has established, as instructed in the Bible: baptism for the remission of sins, footwashing for a part in the Lord, and Holy Communion for spiritual life (Mt 7:21).

 - Receive the Spirit of Christ, the promised Holy Spirit, and gain the strength to live a new life, obedient and pleasing to God (Jn 3:5).

 Sinners live in constant guilt and fear because, as lawbreakers, they are under God’s wrath.
 But through our Lord Jesus Christ, who is our mediator, we may come to God with confidence.
 The sacrifice and resurrection of Jesus Christ justifies us, sparing us from the condemnation of God’s law.
-When we fail and sin in our Christian walk, Christ is there to speak on our behalf (1 Jn 2:1-2).
-Having reconciled us to Himself, God pours out His love, peace, joy, and comfort into our lives.
+When we fail and sin in our Christian walk, Christ is there to speak on our behalf (

 If you have peace with God, you will live at peace with others.
 You can love others, not hate; forgive others, not retaliate.
 In the church, believers from different ethnic and social backgrounds can unite as one body through the blood of Christ.
 His reconciliation makes peace and harmony a reality.
 He frees us from a sinful and meaningless lifestyle and enables us to live as “children of the light”—to live according to the truth and shine its light in this world.